noahchalifour/rnnt-speech-recognition/README.md

 This speech recognition model is based off Google's [Streaming End-to-end Speech Recognition For Mobile Devices](https://arxiv.org/pdf/1811.06621.pdf) research paper and is implemented in Python 3 using Tensorflow 2.0

+## Dependencies

+There are a couple of dependencies that you'll need to install before you can get started:

+- CMake
+- gcc and g++

 ## Setup Your Environment

 To setup your environment, run the following command: